 I’m also a 2017 Race Ambassador for Women’s Running UK – a real opportunity to share my love of running.

 So where did it start for me … It was early 2012 with a runner beginner’s course.
-Since then, I’ve found an amazing group of people to run and chat with, done things I never thought were possible (run races – 10ks, cross country, 10 milers, 20 milers, 2 marathons; enjoyed runs through rain, hail, shine and snow; marshaled), and helped other beginner runners.
+Since then, I’ve found an amazing group of people to run and chat with, done things I never thought were possible (run races – 10ks, cross country, 10 milers, 20 milers, 2 marathons, and a 50k ultra; enjoyed runs through rain, hail, shine and snow; marshaled), and helped other beginner runners.

 My intent with this blog is to give an open and honest account of running.
 Sometimes it’s brilliant, other times it sucks.
 While I’ve gone for weeks with rubbish runs (when legs are heavy and there’s no zip in my stride), it’s worth it for those moments of joy and connection with the world and others.
 I’ve never regretted a run, no matter how many times I’ve had to walk or just felt plain awful.